hahaharry10/understanding-llvm-IR/2. Variables and Conditions/variable-and-conditions.md

 Here we see that to simulate a variable while conforming to SSA principles, registers are assigned a pointer to memory in the stack, and that memory can be updated and rewritten as many times as needed without reassigning to the same register.
 Furthermore, to operate on a value, you must `load` the operants into a register, and store the result into another regester, and then use `store` to write the value in the register into memory.

 Pretty easy right?
 It just gets quite lengthy.
+Other operations follow that structure, and can be found in the [documentation](https://llvm.org/docs/LangRef.html#label-type).

 ### Conditions:
 Let's start with `simpleCondition.c` that contains a simple condition statement: